thefourway/Pro/README.md

 2: write necessary git comments to make sure others can understand</br>

-3: all comments and docs should only wriiten in English
+3: all comments and docs should only written in English